How We Track Your ROI

 Monthly: Reconciliation (30 minutes)

-Once per month:
+Once per month, we:

 • Get revenue updates—which meetings converted to deals?